genzouw/create-aws-rest-api-to-s3/README.md

 # create-aws-rest-api-to-s3

-This script is a Bash shell script for accessing "S3" from "AWS API Gateway".
+This is a Bash shell script that automatically builds an environment for accessing "S3" from "AWS API Gateway".

 ## Author Information